Signing Git commits

 Prerequisites

 The following prerequisites are only valid if you are signing commits with SSH keys.
-All guides on this page use commit signing with SSH keys.
+We recommend commit signing with SSH keys as it is easy to set up.

 or later.
 Check version by runninggit --version